androw72/setup_instruction_spark_ereader/README.md

   ./core-firmware/src/sd2-card.cpp
   ./core-firmware/src/application.cpp
 ```

+__Run the SD example__
 Connect througt the USB-serialport with a serial monitor (115200 baud) (i.e. sparc-dev serial monitor) and send a character to trigger the response.
-The program should read the sd-card and report back the library list:
+The program should read the sd-card and report back the library list of the SD-card.

 __Wiring the EPD board:__